How to Interview for Soft Skills (Guide)

 - Can clearly explain how they arrived at a conclusion.

-Incorporate questions and requests about critical thinking into your interviews of potential employees and contractors.
-Queries like these can help you gauge how a candidate uses (or doesn’t use) critical thinking.
+Incorporate questions about critical thinking into your interviews of potential employees and contractors.
+These questions can help you gauge how a candidate uses (or doesn’t use) critical thinking.

 How do you make a decision when you can’t access all the information?